zanshin/jtoh-bash/README.md

 This script inserts a new metadata line in to the YAML front matter.
 Hugo expects a `draft: true` or `draft: false` entry.
 As the migrating posts are all already published, the new line is set to `false`.

+## Caveats
+These scripts were written for my sites.
+One had always been a Jekyll-based site, the other had transitioned from hand-coded to Blogger to MoveableType to WordPress to Octopress and finally to Jekyll.
+Along the way parts of it got rather crufty.
+These scripts work for my postings.
+They are opinionated.
+They will almost certainly require modifications to work for your site(s).

 ## License
 [Licensed](LICENSE.md) under the MIT License.